 About the therapy process

-When you’re here, you don’t have to maintain a front or protect other’s feelings.
+When you’re here, you don’t have to maintain a front or protect others' feelings.
 Freed of judgements and assumptions, you can let yourself be seen, heard and understood.

 The contact we jointly develop becomes the crucible for our work together.
 Each time we meet, the work evolves in a way which is personal, not prescriptive.

 Sometimes you might bring a problem or dilemma.
 Other times you’ll need to express or understand feelings.
-You may be curious to explore habits of thought, patterns of behaviour or how to find meaning.
+You may be curious to explore habits of thought, patterns of behaviour or how you find meaning.
 You might want to clarify your values and aspirations or figure out new ways of dealing with life's challenges.
 You’ll probably talk about the people who have shaped you, how you imagine you’ve shaped them.
-Often you’ll simply need to be heard and valued.
+Often you’ll simply need to be witnessed, heard and valued.

 It is extraordinary what can begin to happen when you are truly listened to.